-TAC for yellowfin tuna
+TAC for yellowfin tuna and skipjack tuna

-14. The annual TAC for 2019 and subsequent years of the Multi-annual Programme in 110,000 t for yellowfin tuna and shall remain in place until changed based on scientific advice.
+- 13. [The annual TAC for 2020 and subsequent years of the Multi-annual Programme is 110,000 t for yellowfin tuna and shall remain in place until changed based on scientific advice.] - 14.
+If the total catch exceeds in any year the TAC in paragraph 13, the Commission shall consider additional management measures for yellowfin tuna at the 2020 annual meeting.